o3de/sig-docs-community/governance/charter.md

 * Sets the standards for feature documentation and provides clear paths for docs contribution.
 * Establishes, coordinates, and maintains documentation review processes including the participation of other SIGs in technical review.
 * Maintains the Open 3D Engine website's infrastructure, tooling, and analytics.
-* Responsible for maintaining core content and UX for the site.
+* Responsible for maintaining core content of the website.
 * Maintains the official samples, tutorials, and demos for Open 3D Engine.
 * Assist in the submission of 3rd party Open 3D Engine components for indexing.
 * Creates subprojects or sub-SIGs to handle specific parts of the Open 3D Engine documentation and community resources as necessary.